bamvenkatesh/vscode-perforce/README.md

 Create templates with perforce RCS Keywords using [Templates Extension](https://marketplace.visualstudio.com/items?itemName=bam.vscode-file-templates) and use Perforce extension to open these files for edit/add with +k (RCS keyword expansion) flag.

+### 1.0.1

+Fixing few issues during perforce login and updating the keybindings.

 ### 1.0.0

 Initial release of Perforce Extension.